 Series C in 2016

-ReadCoor, Inc. is a technology company based in Cambridge, Massachusetts, specializing in the development and commercialization of a panomic spatial sequencing platform designed for researchers, clinicians, and pharmaceutical and diagnostics companies.
-The company's innovative platform, based on proprietary Fluorescent in situ Sequencing (FISSEQ) technology, enables the simultaneous detection and analysis of RNA, DNA, proteins, and therapeutics, while providing high-resolution three-dimensional imaging of tissue samples.
-This integration allows for comprehensive morphometric analysis and cellular localization, facilitating a deeper understanding of human biology and the advancement of therapeutic development.
-ReadCoor aims to support clients in accessing valuable clinical insights for treating various diseases, including cancer, infectious diseases, and neurological disorders.
-Established in 2016, ReadCoor operates as a subsidiary of 10x Genomics, Inc.
+ReadCoor, Inc. is a technology company based in Cambridge, Massachusetts, specializing in the development and commercialization of a panomic spatial sequencing platform.
+The company offers the RC2 Platform, which utilizes proprietary Fluorescent in situ Sequencing (FISSEQ) technology to enable researchers, clinicians, and pharmaceutical and diagnostics companies to perform multi-omic analyses.
+This platform allows for the simultaneous detection and sequencing of numerous RNA, DNA, proteins, and therapeutics while visualizing sub-cellular nanoscale 3D resolution across tissue sections.
+By integrating high throughput sequencing with morphometric analysis and three-dimensional spatial imaging, ReadCoor provides valuable insights into human biology, facilitating the development of new therapeutics for various conditions, including cancer, infectious diseases, and neurological disorders.
+Founded in 2016, ReadCoor operates as a subsidiary of 10x Genomics, Inc. as of October 2020.

 Fortis Therapeutics